 What are Benzodiazepines and Benzodiazepines Treatment?

 Benzos are used in medical situations as prescription medications.
 These drugs are referred to as central nervous system depressants.
 They are prescribed to help patients who are struggling with insomnia, anxiety, high levels of stress, panic attacks, and seizure disorders.
 They are intended for short-term use because of their high potency and risk for developing an addiction.
 Doctors will usually only prescribe benzos for a few months, but many patients develop dependency even under doctor orders.
-Or, they do not abide by doctor orders and continue use after prescription runs out to keep from experiencing withdrawal.
+Or, they do not abide by doctor orders and continue use after the prescription runs out to keep from experiencing withdrawal.
 Accurate use would include taking these prescriptions strictly under doctor supervision, adhering to prescription instructions, telling the doctor when tolerance forms, and asking for help with weaning from these medications.
 Currently, there are 15 name brands of benzos available in the United States which include:

 The Dangers of Abusing Benzodiazepines